 Before you can even begin to think about becoming an FBI agent, you have to meet certain requirements.
 These requirements not only include your age and citizenship, they also cover you overall background.

 First and foremost, you must be a U.S. citizen to apply for a position.
 If you’re not a citizen, you won’t even be considered.
+You need to have lived in the United States for the last three to five years.
 You have to be within the age range of 23 to 37 years old to earn a position as an FBI agent.
 While certain waivers are available, only people who meet this age category will be considered for the position.
 This is to ensure not only mental maturity and experience (hence the 23 year old minimum), but also physical strength and endurance (hence the 37 year old maximum).

 The application process will also include a meticulous background check and security clearance.
 This is more than the standard records inquiry that you might have with other positions, as the FBI will also look into employment, medical history, military records, law enforcement, credit, and more.
 You’ll also have to go through written tests, a detailed criminal background check, numerous drug tests, and even a polygraph test, also called a lie detector test.